vdlima/PhilipsHue_GoogleCalendar/README.md

 [Hue Lights API](https://developers.meethue.com/develop/hue-api/lights-api/) (you will to sign up for a developer account to access) to understand what's available.

 ## To get it working
 Go through the [Get Started](https://developers.meethue.com/develop/get-started-2/) page on the Hue Developers site to use the CLIP API Debugger to register a new username.
-Replace the BRIDGE_IP and BRIDGE_USERNAME variables in the script, update the LOGGING variable as necessary and execute with:
+Replace the BRIDGE_IP and BRIDGE_USERNAME variables in the script, the LIGHTS array to match your lights, and update the LOGGING variable as necessary and execute with:
 ```
 python3 work_lights.py
 ```